plainionist/plainionist.github.io/_posts/2018-02-04-Implementing-Clean-Architecture-Scream.md

 The top level folder structure, the project/DLL names and the namespaces should express business aspects rather than frameworks or other details.

-*[Athena](/Implementing-Clean-Architecture)* is a web application implemented in ASP.NET.
+*[Athena](/Implementing-Clean-Architecture)* is a web application implemented in ASP.NET MVC.
 But is this important?
 I could switch to Ruby on Rails or Node.js - it wouldn't make any difference for the business.
 Why do we let such details impact our project structure so often?